When doing your baby's laundry, it is advised to use a baby washing detergent that has been specifically designed for a baby’s delicate skin.

 Best baby detergents to wash baby clothes

 If you're after the best baby washing powder, this is the one for you.
 The Bambino Mio is an environmentally friendly laundry detergent suitable for sensitive skin.
 It can be used on whites, darks and coloured laundry.
 It's very effective for washing at low temperatures.
+It's free-from nasties such as dyes, enzymes, optical brighteners and perfumes as it's made from plant and mineral-based ingredients.
+It's also eco-friendly and is not tested on animals, so you'll be doing your bit for the environment.

 The Ecover delicate laundry liquid is suitable for fine fabrics, silks and woollens.
 It was designed to preserve the softness of delicate fibres and protect their colour.
 It also cares for skin thanks to its plant-based ingredients.
+It contains no petrochemical-based ingredients, is not tested on animals and the bottle and label are 100% recyclable.

 This is an Amazon's Choice product, and 1.5 litres is good for 50 washes.
 It's made from renewable plant extracts.
 Besides being a laundry detergent, it's also a fabric conditioner.
 This product is free from any nasty ingredients that can be harmful to your baby's skin.